beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     command.
 On distros where ``autopart`` does not support the ``--type`` option, this is ignored.

+``beah_rpm=<pkgarg>``
+    Name of the Beah RPM to be installed.
+The value can be any package specification accepted by yum (for example it can include a version, such as ``beah-0.6.48``).
+The default is ``beah`` which installs the latest version from the harness repos.
+This variable has no effect when using alternative harnesses.

 ``ethdevices=<module>[,<module>...]``
     Comma-separated list of network modules to be loaded during installation.